Vacation (Connie Francis song): Chart impact

 "Vacation" entered the Billboard Hot 100 in July 1962 to peak at number 9 the first week of September 1962: on the Top 100 Singles chart in Cashbox "Vacation" peaked at number 10.
 "Vacation" debuted on the UK Singles Chart at number 40 in the first week of August 1962 and peaked at number 10 in the first week of that September.
 The track became a hit in several territories in the autumn of 1962 reaching number three in Australia, number two in Hong Kong, and number five in Israel.
 In Japan, where Francis' version was co-ranked with a cover by Michi Aoyama, "Vacation" reached number one in December 1962.

 Enough US radio stations played "The Biggest Sin of All", as well or instead of "Vacation", for "The Biggest Sin of All" to appear on the Cash Box top 100 for one week at number 89.
 The track also appeared on the Bubbling Under Hot 100 Singles chart in Billboard with a number 16 peak.

-It is also noted that this is the last song that would reach the top 10 in any type of chart for Connie.
+It is also noted that this is the last song that would reach the top 10 in any type of pop chart for Francis.